GMLC-TDC/HELICS/docs/installation/helics_cmake_options.md

 ### Build configuration Options
 Options effect the connection of libraries used in HELICS and how they are linked.
 -   `HELICS_DISABLE_BOOST` : \[Default=OFF\] Completely turn off searching and inclusion of boost libraries.
 This will disable the IPC core and few other features, possibly more in the future.
+-   `HELICS_DISABLE_ASIO` : \[Default=OFF\] Completely turn off  inclusion of ASIO libraries.
+This will disable all TCP and UDP cores, disable real time mode for HELICS, and disable all timeout features for the Library so **use with caution**.
 -   `ENABLE_SUBMODULE_UPDATE` : \[Default=ON\] enable CMake to automatically download the submodules and update them if Unnecessary
 -   `HELICS_ENABLE_ERROR_ON_WARNING` :\[Default=OFF\] turns on Werror or equivalent,  probably not useful for normal activity,  There isn't many warnings but left in to allow the possibility
 -   `HELICS_ENABLE_EXTRA_COMPILER_WARNINGS` : \[Default=ON\] turn on higher levels of warnings in the compilers,  can be turned off if you didn't need or want the warning checks.
 -   `STATIC_STANDARD_LIB`:   \[Default=OFF\] link the standard library as a static library for no additional C++ system dependencies
 -   `HELICS_ENABLE_SWIG`:    \[Default=OFF\] conditional option if `BUILD_MATLAB_INTERACE` or `BUILD_PYTHON_INTERFACE` or `BUILD_JAVA_INTERACE` is selected and no other option that requires swig is used.
 This enables swig usage in cases where it would not otherwise be necessary.
 -   `HELICS_USE_NEW_PYTHON_FIND`:  \[Default=OFF\] if python is required, this option can be set to use newer FindPython routines from CMake, if CMake version in use is >=3.12,  This does change the variables that need to be set to link to a specific python, but can be helpful in some situations with newer python versions.
+-   `Boost_NO_BOOST_CMAKE`: \[Default=OFF\] This is an option related to the Boost find module, but is occasionally needed if a specific version of boost is desired and there is a system copy of BoostConfig.cmake.
+So if an incorrect version of boost is being found even when `BOOST_ROOT` is being specified this option might need to be set to `ON`.

 #### ZeroMQ related Options
 -   `HELICS_USE_SYSTEM_ZEROMQ_ONLY`:  \[Default=OFF\] Only find Zeromq through the system libraries, never attempt a local build.